harvard-lts/mirador-harvard-custom-plugin/README.md

-# mirador-help-plugin
+# mirador-harvard-custom-plugin

-Mirador plugin that adds a help modal window with a list of links.
-Links are currently Harvard-specific.
+Mirador plugin that adds Harvard-specific customizations.

+Current customizations include:
+* Replace Mirador logo in lower left corner with Harvard shield (also no longer a link)
+* Replace the license url text with "Copyright & Terms of Use" (rather than display the url itself)

 ## Requirements